CCMS-UCSD/GNPS_Workflows/feature-based-molecular-networking/README.md

 ### Progenesis

-The feature table shoudl include...
+The feature table should include 2 rows that can be ignored and headers starting in row 3 with the following the following columns:

+1. Compound
+2. m/z
+3. Retention time (min)

 ### OpenMS

+The feature table should include...

 ### XCMS3

+The feature table should include...